 “Then why hasn’t he?”

 “Oh, I don’t know.
 Maybe because he has a life?” she yelled.

 That’s when she realized they were watching her.
-Ann, Spenser, and Grandpa had stopped moving, their gaze on Madison.
+Ann, Spenser, and Grandpa were in the living room with her, their gazes on Madison.
 She covered her face with her other hand.

 She took a breath, embarrassed.
 “I know.”
 Grudgingly admitting to herself he had a point, she said, “I’m sorry I yelled at you.”

 “No problem.
 You call me if there are any new developments.
 And congratulations.
 The Sound of Music is a great show.
 Good catch.”